Not only do these upcycled plastic bottle planters look cool with their Marimekko patterns, but they are self-draining planters.

 I’m a huge fan of Marimekko designs and have used their napkins in many of my upcycles.
 Including the very colourful Marimekko decorative tin can planters in my garden and even my upcycled garden bench.

 I’ve used these repurposed plastic bottle planters as a herb garden for my kitchen window.
-They could just as easily be used as repurposed succulent planters or even for flowering plants.
+They could be used as repurposed succulent planters or even for flowering plants.

-This is a fun affordable upcycle craft with stuff you are likely to have at home, such as plastic bottles and newspapers.
+This is a fun, affordable upcycle craft with stuff you will likely have at home, such as plastic bottles and newspapers.

-I’ve used Marimekko paper napkins not just because I love their designs but because I have a huge stash of their napkins at home.
-Every time I visit interiors or kitchen store and they have a collection of Markimekko paper napkins I can’t stop myself from buying a packet.
+I’ve used Marimekko paper napkins because I love their designs and have a huge stash of their napkins at home.
+Every time I visit an interior or kitchen store, and they have a collection of Marimekko paper napkins, I can’t stop myself from buying a packet.

-Any other paper napkins can be used, or if you don’t have any then just paint the plastic bottle planters.
+Any other paper napkins can be used, or if you don’t have any, then paint the plastic bottle planters.

-- Empty soda bottles – large 1.5 – 2-liter plastic bottles
+- Empty soda bottles – large 1.5 – 2-litre plastic bottles

 - Newspaper for the paper mache